Vitaxses/TheOtherRoles-E/README.md

 | Ghost Can Teleport to people with 0s Kill Cooldown | -
 -----------------------

-## Sacraficer
+## Sacrificer
 ### **Team: Crewmates**
-The Sacraficer can select a player to protect.\
+The Sacrificer can select a player to protect.\
-When a killer tries to kill the selected player the Sacraficer dies instead of the selected player.\
+When a killer tries to kill the selected player the Sacrificer dies instead of the selected player.\

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Sacraficer Spawn Chance | -
+| Sacrificer Spawn Chance | -
 -----------------------

 ## Betrayer